AI

 Make.com’s complexity trap

 Make offers more power through its visual workflow builder.
-Over 2,000 integrations, custom API connections, conditional logic, data manipulation without external tools.
+Over 2,400 integrations, custom API connections, conditional logic, data manipulation without external tools.
+They have also launched AI Agents and Maia, an AI-powered builder, plus Make Grid for visualizing your entire automation landscape.
+On paper, it sounds impressive.

 The trade-off is complexity.
 Real user feedback tells the story: “Spent too much time wrestling with permissions and debugging error messages.”
 The datetime functions are “a true nightmare.”
 When one step fails, it stops the whole scenario.